glycerine/bambam/README.md

 bambam: auto-generate capnproto schema from your golang source files.
 ======

+STATUS: broken at the moment, still working on List(List(type)) support.

 Adding [capnproto serialization](https://github.com/glycerine/go-capnproto) to an existing Go project used to mean writing alot of boilerplate.

 Not anymore.